 A very common situation is where one side of a wooden fence ends up being uglier than the other, with inelegant exposed rails and posts facing one way, and a homogeneous wall of planks facing the other way (this describes most DIY and developer fencing in New Zealand, unfortunately).
 The question of ‘who gets to look at the ugly side’ can become a source of resentment, festering for years between neighbours.

 Any suggestion of meanness and ugliness is easily avoided with the right choice of design and materials.

 A stone, brick or plastered concrete garden wall can look solid and sculptural, while well detailed timber fencing (that looks good from both sides) reveals you have a concern for craftsmanship and texture.
 The right plan layout (not just straight lines along the full length of your boundary), with interesting interventions and planting both sides show that you do care about other what people have to look at each day.
 The right placement and ratio of gaps vs solid structure can improve visual amenity and wind shelter performance as well.

 Here are a few design ideas for you that don’t look quite as cheap and inept as most kiwi fences:

-If you have a section with existing ‘typical’ fencing to contend with, then your options are going to be more constrained than in an unfenced section where there are design-friendly subdivision or planning rules to limit the damage fencing causes to urban environments, but even so, the more you can do to correct what you find, the more you can lift your property out of the thoughtless mediocrity that plagues and detracts from most Kiwi suburban houses.
+If you have a section with existing ‘typical’ fencing to contend with, then your options are going to be more constrained than in an unfenced section where your options are open and the neighbours are decent, or where there are design-friendly subdivision or planning rules to limit the damage that fencing causes to urban environments – but even so, the more you can do to correct what you find, the more you can lift your property out of the thoughtless mediocrity that blights most suburbs.

-A good outcome is however definitely within reach if you apply to the design of your fencing every bit as much thought and sensitivity as you would apply to the design of your house.
+A good outcome is definitely within reach though – if you are alert to the pitfalls and are willing to apply to the design of your fencing every bit as much care and sensitivity as you would apply to the design of your house.